mohammadarif87/gyro-phone/README.md

 # How to run
 Ensure you have node installed and http-server (can be installed by running `npm install -g http-server`

 Update the websocket address to point to your ip address in `app.js`.
+Also update the websocket address in phone.html.
 You might also want to update the console.log in `server.js` to match your ip address

 In one Terminal window, run `node server.js` to start the websocket server In a new Terminal, run `http-server <folder-name>` to start a local web server